awaisdevops/kubernetes/EKS-cluster-with-node-group/README.md

    }
    ```

-2. Name: `node-group-autoscale-policy`
+II.
+Name: `node-group-autoscale-policy`

-3. Attach this policy to the role `eks-node-group-role`
+III.
+Attach this policy to the role `eks-node-group-role`

 ---